Slovenia PM says discussed bank aid, but rejects bailout speculation

 All euro zone members have the option of asking for financial aid from the European Stability Mechanism, established in 2012 to provide financial assistance to member states in difficulty.

-Slovenia has until Oct 1 to present its reform programme to the European Commission, revealing steps that should reduce budget deficit to 3 percent in 2015 from 7.9 percent seen this year.
+Slovenia has until Oct 1 to present its reform program to the European Commission, revealing steps that should reduce budget deficit to 3 percent in 2015 from 7.9 percent seen this year.

 On Monday Eurogroup head Jeroen Dijsselbloem will visit Ljubljana for talks on reforms.